About Keith County

 - Economic development efforts focus on diversifying beyond seasonal tourism and supporting value-added agriculture processing.

 The lake attracts approximately 800,000 to 1 million visitors annually for boating, fishing, camping, and beach activities, supporting numerous marinas, campgrounds, hotels, restaurants, and recreational equipment businesses.
-Major employers in Keith County include the Ogallala Public Schools, the Keith County government, retail establishments serving both residents and tourists, and agricultural operations.
+Major employers in Keith County include the Ogallala Public Schools, Keith County government, retail establishments serving both locals and tourists, and agricultural operations.
 The Central Nebraska Public Power and Irrigation District operates Kingsley Dam and hydroelectric facilities, providing both employment and infrastructure support.

 The unemployment rate typically tracks below state and national averages, fluctuating with seasonal tourism employment patterns.
 Wind energy development has expanded in western Nebraska, and Keith County has participated in this growth with wind farms contributing to the tax base and providing lease income to landowners.